Bellevue Bankruptcy Attorney

 Chapter 13 Reorganization and Debt Restructuring

-If your income exceeds the Chapter 7 threshold or other factors prevent you from filing, you may be able to file under Chapter 13, which lets your attorney work with you to develop a plan to pay your outstanding debts through a trustee.
+If your income exceeds the Chapter 7 threshold or other factors prevent you from filing, you may be able to file under Chapter 13 bankruptcy, which lets your attorney work with you to develop a plan to pay your outstanding debts through a trustee.
 Typically, creditors agree to accept a smaller percentage of the overall debt, a lower interest rate, or a loan modification.

 Chapter 13 plans often include mortgage arrears (unpaid amounts that are past due) as well as income taxes and child support.
 Your attorney can work with your lender to reduce your payments and penalties, ensuring you will keep the equity in your home and the roof above your head.